 13. Are there specific Grants opportunities being targeted to supplement this service?
+None that have been identified at this time.

-- 14. Are there internal/external agencies that can provide this service, if so please list potential service providers, the net impact on the County's budget and the impact on citizens/customers.
+14. Are there internal/external agencies that can provide this service, if so please list potential service providers, the net impact on the County's budget and the impact on citizens/customers.
 If your division currently contracts with other private, public or non-profit organizations to provide public services, please identify agency and services provided?
 (Formerly Questions 13, 14 & 15) The SPCA (Society for the Prevention of Cruelty to Animals) of Central Florida, Inc. can investigate cruelty allegations under F.S.
 828.03 (copy attached), but cannot enforce county code.
 Currently, the SPCA has one cruelty investigator for Orange, Osceola and Seminole counties.
-Attached is a copy of Administrative Order 02-15-S appointing SPCA cruelty investigators, only one of who is currently on the SPCA staff.
-Attached is a copy the Third Amendment to the Humane Society Lease which speaks to the SPCA conducting cruelty investigations.
-Seminole County Health Department- The Rabies Control Program is a State requirement for them.
+Attached is a copy of Administrative Order 02-15-S appointing SPCA cruelty investigators, only one of who is currently on the SPCA conducting cruelty investigations. • Seminole County Health Department- The Rabies Control Program is a State requirement for them.
 Animal Services has an understanding with them to act as their agent to investigate animal bites and to quarantine bite animals.
-Attached are memoranda from Jorge Deju, M.D., former Seminole County Health Department Director, and Charles Mahan, M.D., former State Health Officer, speaking to this understanding. - Nuisance Animal Trapping Program- Numerous companies and private trappers are available to provide this service.
-Associated costs would be born by the customer. - Loose Livestock These issues are covered under state law.
+Attached are memoranda from Jorge Deju, M.D., former Seminole County Health Department Director, and Charles Mahan, M.D., former State Health Officer, speaking to this understanding.

+• Nuisance Animal Trapping Program- Numerous companies and private trappers are available to provide this service.
+Associated costs would be born by the customer.

+• Loose Livestock - These issues are covered under state law.
 See attached copy of F.S.
 588.16.
-These issues could be turned over to Seminole County Sheriffs Office, Special Operations Unit. - Deceased Animals on State Roads- The Florida Department of Transportation could pick up animal carcasses.
+These issues could be turned over to Seminole County Sheriffs Office, Special Operations Unit.

+• Deceased Animals on State Roads- The Florida Department of Transportation could pick up animal carcasses.